web-id-fr/druid/README.md

 ```

+## Extending models

+If you are extending the differents models, you will need to specify your new models in this `config/cms.php` file.

+If you need to EXTEND the existing models note that:

+- Your Category model needs to extend the Webid\Druid\Models\Category model
+- Your Menu model needs to extend the Webid\Druid\Models\Menu model
+- Your MenuItem model needs to extend the Webid\Druid\Models\MenuItem model
+- Your Page model needs to extend the Webid\Druid\Models\Page model
+- Your Post model needs to extend the Webid\Druid\Models\Post model
+- Your ReusableComponent model needs to extend the Webid\Druid\Models\ReusableComponent model

+For Curator Media model, we need to follow the curator instruction : https://filamentphp.com/plugins/awcodes-curator#custom-model

 ## Tips to define a default homepage

 We decide to not provide a default homepage route in the package because we think that it's better to let the developer choose the way to define it.